stmllr/stmllr.net/_posts/2015-08-31-cirrus-logic-audio-card-on-raspberry-pi2-with-debian-jessie.md

 			<time class="comment-time" datetime="2015-10-13 19:02">on October 13, 2015 at 19:02</time>
 			<p>
 				So I used Ragnar's image and it worked on Friday.
 I had sound playing out the Cirrus board to speakers.
 				Today I get "no soundcards found".
-Did the RPI update without me knowing it and cause this?"
+Did the RPI update without me knowing it and cause this?
 			</p>
 		</li>